Analysis methods, matching methods, relevance-based score calculation, and sort expressions

 Answer: In OpenSearch, only the documents that contain all the terms obtained after analysis can be returned.
 Your document does not contain the term "You".
 Therefore, your document is not returned if you search for "You Eat the Meal".
 To resolve this issue, perform query analysis.

-Question: What can I do if I want to search for documents that start with a specific term such as KFC?
+Question: What do I do if I want to search for documents that start with a specific term such as KFC?
 Answer: OpenSearch does not allow you to retrieve documents based on terms at specific positions.

 Relevance-based score calculation